 Are you looking for the best things to do in Heraklion with children?
-Do you simply want to know if Heraklion is a great place to visit with the family?
-No matter what your answer is, here we tell you everything you need to know if you’re planning to visit Heraklion with children… because the capital of Crete is a super family-friendly destination.
+Do you want to know if Heraklion is a great place to visit with the family?
+Regardless of your answer, here we tell you everything you need to know if you’re planning to visit Heraklion with children… because the capital of Crete is a super family-friendly destination.

 Fantastic Things to Do in Heraklion with Children

-The capital of Crete is one of those places that you need to visit when discovering the island, no matter if you’ll do it for just a couple of days or a whole week… Heraklion must be part of your Crete itinerary!
+The capital of Crete is one of those places you must visit when discovering the island, whether you’ll do it for just a couple of days or a whole week… Heraklion must be part of your Crete itinerary!

 There is a lot to for in Heraklion for children, including fascinating archaeological sites, educational activities, fantastic theme parks, and countless adventurous activities.